Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 8. Click Add.

-9. In the Local Attribute field, enter displayName as the name of the variable.
+9. In the Local Attribute field, enter displayName as the variable’s name.

 10. From the Remote Attribute drop-down list, select User Defined.
 Enter FirstName in the field that appears next to the Remote Attribute field.